ProteinQure/grove/docs/ising_qaoa.rst

             stats[tuple(solution_string)] = 1
     print(f'Solution statistics: {stats}')

-You should then see that the algorithm returns the two solutions with ~50% probability each.
+You should see that the algorithm returns the aforementioned solution with ~99.99% probability (unless the classical minimizer got stuck in a local minima).

 Algorithm and Details